 Students will receive instruction aligned to the Michigan Standards.
 Your child's teacher can provide you with a scope and sequence of the units and standards taught throughout the year in the core areas of ELA, Math, Science, and Social Studies.
-New to the 2021-22, part of the day will include the K-8 PBL45 course.
-This will be online/virtual learning opportunities, literacy lessons, intervention, extension, and PBL (project based learning) experiences that are logged online.
-These will be a continuation of the school day and typically be independent learning opportunities.
-You are free to review any curricular materials taught at Ealy.
+You are free to review any curricular materials taught at Shoreline.
 Non-essential electives are available to all students through the Whitehall District Schools Home School Partnership Program.
 Classes available are listed in the Whitehall Home School Partnership Student and Family Handbook at www.whitehallschools.net.